avniproject/avni-webapp/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Test Data**
+Give details of example users, environment detail, username against which this issue is happening.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.